top of page

 By Lora Goerlich

-The duty of maintaining access to bridle trails on public lands is not just in the hands of policymakers or land managers; it begins with equestrians themselves.
+"The duty of maintaining access to bridle trails on public lands is not just in the hands of policymakers or land managers; it begins with equestrians themselves.
 Equestrians must take consistent measures to keep bridle trails accessible and sustainable for future generations.
-Ignoring the issues or, even worse, engaging in destructive behavior will ultimately jeopardize equestrian access to public lands.
+Ignoring the issues or, even worse, engaging in destructive behavior jeopardizes equestrian access to public lands."

 Internal Layers

-When I initially recognized the difficulties that trail riders have encountered over the years, along with solutions for preserving trails, I felt a surge of excitement.
-I believed equestrians were eager to find ways to protect these valuable assests.
-After all, they seem to be engaged in ongoing struggles over trail preservation with other trail users and public land managers.
+"When I initially recognized the difficulties that trail riders have encountered over the years, along with solutions for preserving trails, I felt a surge of excitement.
+I believed equestrians were eager to find ways to protect their valuable trail assets.
+After all, they seemed to be engaged in ongoing struggles over trail preservation with other trail users and public land managers.
 However, the reality was quite surprising.
 I soon discovered the actions of many riders do not align with the goals of trail preservation, and information specifically aimed at helping riders preserve trails is rarely shared.